The Project Plan (2021)

 June 2021 onwards...

-Scheduled to take place over 4 weekends in June 2021, the 'Festival of Making' will be an event in it's own right.
-Once safely constructed the Pavilion will play host to a month of celebratory events and will then be open for the rest of the year hosting weekly workshops, markets, exhibitions and other activities co-produced with the team of people signed up to make Tottenham Pavilion happen.
+Scheduled to take place between June - August, the 'Festival of Making' will be an event in it's own right.
+Once safely constructed the Pavilion will be open for the rest of the year hosting weekly workshops, markets, exhibitions and other activities co-produced with the team of people signed up to make Tottenham Pavilion happen.